amirfarzamnia/velocedb/README.md

 [![GitHub stars](https://img.shields.io/github/stars/amirfarzamnia/velocedb.svg)](https://github.com/amirfarzamnia/velocedb/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/amirfarzamnia/velocedb.svg)](https://github.com/amirfarzamnia/velocedb/forks)

-velocedb is a lightweight, fast, and user-friendly local database designed for Node.js and TypeScript applications.
+Velocedb is a lightweight, fast, and user-friendly local database designed for Node.js and TypeScript applications.
 It simplifies data management and persistence by storing data in a human-readable JSON format on your local file system.

 ## Features

-- **Open Source**: velocedb is open source, which means you have the freedom to modify it according to your preferences.
+- **Open Source**: Velocedb is open source, which means you have the freedom to modify it according to your preferences.
-- **Easy to Use**: velocedb offers a straightforward API for managing data.
+- **Easy to Use**: Velocedb offers a straightforward API for managing data.
 - **Customization**: Easily configure database settings, such as encoding and JSON formatting, to fit your requirements.
-- **Security**: velocedb prioritizes data security to safeguard your information during access and storage.
+- **Security**: Velocedb prioritizes data security to safeguard your information during access and storage.
-- **Lightweight**: velocedb is a lightweight and lightning-fast database.
+- **Lightweight**: Velocedb is a lightweight and lightning-fast database.
 It has been optimized to deliver maximum speed and efficiency.

 ## Installation

-You can install velocedb via NPM:
+You can install Velocedb via NPM:

 ```bash
 npm install velocedb